nh-server/switch-guide/docs/user_guide/sd_preparation.md

     - The latest release of [NXThemeInstaller](https://github.com/exelix11/SwitchThemeInjector/releases)
         - Download the `NxThemesInstaller.nro` release of NxThemeInstaller
     - The latest release of [NX-Shell](https://github.com/joel16/NX-Shell/releases)
+        - Download the `NX-Shell.nro` release of nx-shell
     - The latest release of the [hbappstore](https://github.com/vgmoose/hb-appstore/releases)
+        - Download the `appstore.nro` release of hbappstore
     - <a href="../../files/hekate_ipl.ini" download>hekate_ipl.ini</a>